Atahhabibi/EXPERIMENTAL-SHELL-XSH-/Readme.md

 - None beyond the requirements specified in the assignment.

 ## Known Deficiencies or Bugs:
-- The shell does not handle background processes or signal handling.
+- The shell does handle background processes or signal handling.
-- Limited to single arguments and basic piping without complex parsing.
+- Arguments and basic piping with complex parsing.

 ## Lessons Learned:
 - Gained a deeper understanding of process management and inter-process communication in Unix-like systems.